Graph Fairing Convolutional Networks for Anomaly Detection

 \textbf{Problem Statement.}\quad Anomaly detection aims at identifying anomalous instances, which do not conform to the expected pattern of other instances in a dataset.
-It differs from binary classification in that it not only distinguishes between normal and anomalous observations, but also the distribution of anomalies is not usually known a priori.
+It differs from binary classification in that it distinguishes between normal and anomalous observations.
+Also, the distribution of anomalies is not usually known a priori.

 Let $\mathcal{D}_{l}=\{(\bm{x}_i,y_i)\}_{i=1}^{N_l}$ be a set of labeled data points $\bm{x}_i\in\mathbb{R}^{F}$ and their associated known labels $y_i\in\{0,1\}$ with 0 and 1 representing ``normal'' and ``anomalous'' observations, respectively, and $\mathcal{D}_{u}=\{\bm{x}_i\}_{i=N_l+1}^{N_l+N_u}$ be a set of unlabeled data points, where $N_l+N_u=N$.
 Hence, each node $i$ can be labeled with a 2-dimensional one-hot encoding vector $\bm{y}_i=(y_{i},1-y_{i})$.